bigpel66/NodeJS_Practice/Udemy/The Complete Guide of NodeJS/node_restapi_solution/README.md

 <h1 align="center">node_restapi_solution</h1>
 <div align="center">
-    The project to improve skills on the backend service by using restful architecture and graphql
+    The Project to Improve Skills on the Backend Service by Using Restful Architecture and Graphql
 </div>

 ## Features